edgargarcia1949/PrettyPrintableCalendar/Readme.md

 Double click on ppc.exe to run in Windows.

-In Linux, follow instructions in Readme.txt file.
+In Linux, follow instructions in Instructions.txt file.